Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

 Despite many recent successes that demonstrate the promise of the MBT-family of materials, there remain some mysteries and open questions.
-In the A-type AF, Dirac cones are expected to be gapped on surfaces, such as (001), where $S$ is broken.
+In the A-type AF, Dirac cones are expected to be gapped on (001) surfaces, where $S$ is broken.
 However, ARPES results have not clearly observed the gapped (001) surface state, possibly due to magnetic disorder or changes in the magnetic structure near the surface \cite{Chen19, Hao19, Swatek19}.
-This suggests that magnetic interactions within a Mn surface layer may not be well understood.
+This suggests that the magnetic state of the Mn surface layer may not be well understood.
 Inelastic powder neutron scattering data on MBT found competing FM and AF intralayer interactions that provide a source of magnetic frustration in the bulk material \cite{Li20}.
-Also, there are reports of bulk $n$-type charge carriers in MBT \cite{Yan19, Lee19}, presumably resulting from chemical impurities, whose transport properties are strongly influenced by magnetism.
+Also, there are reports of bulk $n$-type charge carriers in MBT \cite{Yan19, Lee19}, presumably resulting from intrinsic defects, whose transport properties are strongly influenced by magnetism.
 Conduction electrons can mediate exchange paths between local Mn moments that are not present in the insulator.
-Furthermore, chemical impurities and disorder, in the form of Mn-Bi antisite disorder and magnetic vacancies, result in magnetic dilution and septuple layer ferrimagnetism, as recently observed in MnSb$_2$Te$_4$ \cite{Murakami19}.
+Furthermore, chemical impurities and disorder, in the form of Mn-Bi antisite mixing and magnetic vacancies, result in magnetic dilution and ferrimagnetism within a single septuple block, as recently observed in MnSb$_2$Te$_4$ \cite{Murakami19}.